Mayer-Cloud-Solutions/martinmayer.tech.jekyll/_posts/2023-03-22-power-of-deep-thinking.md

 4. Enhance learning and skill development: Engaging in deep thinking promotes self-reflection and evaluation, helping engineers and leaders identify areas for improvement and develop new skills.
 5. Foster a culture of reflection and continuous improvement: Encouraging deep thinking within teams helps create an environment where reflection, learning, and growth are valued and nurtured.

-### 🔬 The Science Behind Quick Thinking and Deep Thinking
+### 🔬 The Structures our Brain Uses for Different Types of Thinking

 Our brains are wired to handle different types of thinking.
 Quick thinking, or System 1 thinking, involves making fast, automatic, and intuitive decisions.
 This thinking is essential for managing everyday tasks and reacting to unexpected situations.
-In contrast, deep thinking, or System 2 thinking, requires deliberate and focused mental effort to analyse complex problems and develop well-reasoned solutions [1].
+In contrast, deep thinking, or System 2 thinking, requires deliberate and focused mental effort to analyse complex problems and develop well-reasoned solutions.
+Neither System 1 nor System 2 thinking is considered good or bad.
+They are different and there are trade offs with both.
+Achieving a balance is ideal to arrive at the best solution.

-Research shows that these two types of thinking activate different brain areas.
-Quick review is associated with activity in the prefrontal cortex and the amygdala, while deep thought involves the hippocampus and the other regions responsible for reasoning and memory [2].

 Interruptions, like notifications or sudden requests, can disrupt our deep thinking process and force us to revert to quick thinking.
-This switch occurs because our brains are designed to prioritise immediate threats and respond to new information [3].
+This switch occurs because our brains are designed to prioritise immediate threats and respond to new information.
 As a result, we might struggle to focus on complex tasks and miss out on the benefits of deep thinking.

+Research shows that these two types of thinking activate different brain areas.
+However, unlike the left brain / right brain concept that is often wheeled out, they are not two distinct systems of the brain and instead use different parts of the brain to shape behaviour.
+The two types of thinking are interdependent - indeed there are many types of thinking not just two (as mentioned at the start of this article).
+I found this useful to understand more about this: [System 1 and System 2 Thinking - Debunking Myths and Re-establishing Truths](https://www.marketingsociety.com/think-piece/system-1-and-system-2-thinking)

 <p align="center">
   <img src="https://res.cloudinary.com/martinmayer-tech/image/upload/c_scale,w_760/q_70/v1677647051/blog-posts/_async_comms/_importance_of_deep_thinking/mO-chk3-pWiRg7-ZaN_alnuc6.jpg" alt="busy office environment with many distractions" class="fullWidth" />